hjuntan/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes person of a specified `NUSID` from the address book OR deletes all persons from a specified `GROUP` from the address book.
+Deletes person of a specified `NUSID` from the filtered address book OR deletes all persons from a specified `GROUP` from the filtered address book.

 Format 1: `delete id/NUSID`